preco21/eslint-config-legacy/readme.md

 }
 ```

+Please note that the `with-es5` config automatically enables `strict` rule.

 **Note:** However, ESLint might still show unexpected errors or warnings because the rules in this config were defined under the assumption that users will be writing ES2015+ code.
 In this case, you can safely disable the problematic rules manually.

 ### Enforcing strict mode